eddiehale3/iot_demo/README.md

 # GCP IOT Core Device Stream Ingest Demo

-This project contains an example of streaming IOT data from IoT Core to BigQuery Cloud Pub/Sub and Dataflow.
+This project contains an example of streaming data from IoT Core to BigQuery using Cloud Pub/Sub and Dataflow.

 # Usage